Tag Archives: Eileen Chong

 The next three lines could be summarised as detailing the process of drawing the dog and rooster, and the children’s focused, unblinking attention to the task.
 But the language alerts us that something may be slightly off.
 ‘Let’s shape their bodies with our hands’ may be just an odd way of describing the movement of hands holding pencils, but it feels a little more dominating.
 Maybe we’ve moved on from drawing to shaping in clay.
 The second line takes us a step further with the hint of violence in ‘gouge’.
 The adult speaker has taken us quite a way from paying close attention to something vulnerable to something on the edge of cruelty, even if it is only cruelty to the paper.
 In the third line, as I read it, the ‘little ones’ speak.
 The ‘lidless eyes’ suggests a kind of forced, sustained attention that is far from the relaxed, open regard of the epigraph.
 That there are a hundred eyes suggests that the context has moved from the intimate to the institutional.
 I have to admit that on first reading I resisted this darkening mood, but once seen I can’t unsee it, and it refers to a common phenomenon.
 The late artist Kim Gamble, for example, used to lament the way education put a damper on creativity: that children who draw and paint beautifully in Year 1 of school are generally creating cliché images with no spark of originality by the time they are in Year 3.

 I’m generally sceptical of poets who talk about the crucial importance of punctuation and spacing, but I think it’s interesting that where the Peril version has a simple paragraph space before the next stanza, this version has an asterisk.
 The poet wants to be clear that there’s a substantial break.
-The stanzas change here too, from three-liners to four-liners, but it’s the asterisk that signals a gear-change to the reader.
+The stanzas change here too, from three-liners to four-liners, but it’s the asterisk that most clearly signals a gear-change.

 Sure enough, there’s now a radical change in tone.
 The benign teacher/parent has been superseded by a harsh authoritarian voice.
 If the earlier stanzas were in a small, friendly kindergarten classroom, this is now a disciplined, bullying high-school class, perhaps a laboratory, where there is no room for emotion or vulnerability.
 Science experiments using test tubes and bunsen burners become metaphors, or maybe metonyms, for the harm done to people in such an impersonal environment.
 (I don’t think there’s an implication that science is necessarily that way, but the reference to glass and fire do conjure up a chemistry lab in my mind.)